FROM

 burning hot.
 She is barely 14 months old.
 When her mother was told that her

-child is feverish, she simply said, “So what, daddy is here.”
+child was feverish, she simply said, “So what, daddy is here.”

 My children were in panic.
 My son (nurse) was